What You Should Know When Enrolling in the Medicare Program

 ● ● ●

-Enrolling in the Medicare program is something that can seem complex from the outside looking in, but once you start to understand the details, it becomes less scary.
-You can also reach out to Chastain Agency LLC or the Medicare Ombudsman.
+Enrolling in the Medicare program is something that can seem complex from the outside looking in, but becomes easier to understand with the help of a licensed insurance agent, such as those from the Chastain Agency.
 Don’t forget to take advantage of your Welcome to Medicare visit once you’re enrolled in the Medicare program!
 This visit is an excellent preventative meeting with your doctor that’s fully covered by the Medicare program and often missed by early enrollees of the Medicare program.

 This entry was posted in Medicare Insurance and Tagged Chastain Agency LLC, Gainesville GA